samuelmatia/samuelmatia.github.io/_pages/about.md

 - Book chapter **submitted for publication** in Mastering Malware Development and Analysis – **Machine Learning in Malware Analysis**.
-A Comprehensive Guide to Hybrid Malware Analysis and Virtual Sandboxing, Edited by Dr. Bishwajeet Pandey, Dr. Deepak Bhaskar Acharya, and Ms. Divya B., Apple Academic Press, 2025.
+A Comprehensive Guide to Hybrid Malware Analysis and Virtual Sandboxing, Edited by Dr. Bishwajeet Pandey, Dr. Deepak Bhaskar Acharya, and Ms. Divya B., **Apple Academic Press, 2025**.

 ## 💼 Experience Snapshot